the-shreya-khandare/INSURANCE-DATA-ANALYSIS-AND-PREPROCESSING-USING-PYTHON/README.md

-# INSURANCE-DATA-ANALYSIS-AND-PREPROCESSING-USING-PYTHON
+# ⭐INSURANCE-DATA-ANALYSIS-AND-PREPROCESSING-USING-PYTHON

 This project focuses on performing Exploratory Data Analysis (EDA), Data Cleaning, Feature Engineering, and Statistical Analysis on an insurance dataset using Python.
 The main goal of this project is to understand how different factors such as age, BMI, smoking habits, and region affect medical insurance expenses.

-# Dataset Used
+# 📈Dataset Used
 -<a href="https://github.com/the-shreya-khandare/INSURANCE-DATA-ANALYSIS-AND-PREPROCESSING-USING-PYTHON/blob/f23aaaff951b925d45b36a7390f6f13de3abe11d/insurance.csv">Dataset</a>

-# Project Objectives
+# 📌Project Objectives

 •	Analyze and understand the insurance dataset